- Search The Registry

 Because Blacks were often excluded from other special social service agencies, the Phyllis Wheatley House was called upon to perform a wider range of functions than most settlement houses serving European immigrants.
 The house was a hotel for out-of-town visitors to Minneapolis because hotels at the time would not accommodate Black guests.

 Artists performing at the University of Minnesota, such as Paul Robeson, Langston Hughes, Marian Anderson, Roland Hayes, W.E.B.
-Dubois, and others would be hosted at Phyllis Wheatley.
+Dubois, and others, would be hosted at Phyllis Wheatley.
 Students educating themselves in the Minneapolis area also roomed at Wheatley.
-Many civil rights organizations held meetings and many activists gave speeches at the house as well.
+Many civil rights organizations held meetings and many activists gave speeches at the house.
 W. Gertrude Brown left the Phyllis Wheatley house in 1937.

-Some of the citizens who worked at Phyllis Wheatley include, Ethel Ray Nance, Cozelle Breadlove, Earl Bowman, John Thomas, W. A. Harry Davis Sr., Dorothy McFarland, Lawrence Brown Lea Pride, Danny Davis, Patrice Johnson, and more.
+Some local citizens who worked at Phyllis Wheatley include Ethel Ray Nance, Cozelle Breedlove, Earl Bowman, John Thomas, W. A. Harry Davis Sr., Dorothy McFarland, Lawrence Brown Lea Pride, Danny Davis, Patrice Johnson, and more.
 Many of its programs are still in operation today.